gweintraub/gweintraub.github.io/_posts/2015-08-03-the-topography-of-stephen-curry.md

 <figcaption>Sculpting the leathery texture onto the ball using Mudbox.</figcaption>
 </figure>

 With the texture in place, I could finally start printing actual objects.
 Below is a trial print in ABS plastic.
-It's three inches in diameter (about 31% of a real basketball's 9.55 inch diameter), which wound up being too small to get any discernable detail in the surface texture.
+It's three inches in diameter (about 31% of a real basketball's 9.55 inch diameter), which wound up being too small to get any discernible detail in the surface texture.

 <figure>
 <a href="https://lh3.googleusercontent.com/4uWzxgR_2-nHQviOWVDLPB6pDhMB3VQxtjzvitWqpVk=w2148-h1610-no" data-lightbox="ABSball" data-title="The final design printed in ABS plastic at 31% scale.">